|

 John Pyke's Australian Constitutional Information

-Queensland.
-He explains why an Australian republic must provide for a Directly Elected
+John is a leading academic and constitutional lawyer based in Queensland.
+He explains why an Australian republic must provide for a Directly Elected Head of State and also supports Approval Voting.

 Approval Voting

-the Honorary President and the benefits of adopting a fairer, simpler and less
+Explains in detail the method of electing the Honorary President and the benefits of adopting a fairer, simpler and less expensive voting system.

 Next: Contact